 - Understand that not all students learn in the same way and at the same rate.

 6. Display a Personal Touch

-The most effective teachers are approachable.
+The most effective teachers are approachable and friendly.
 They:

 - Connect with students personally.

 - Are genuinely interested in who their students are as people.

 - Visit the students’ world.
 For instance, they sit with them in the cafeteria; they attend sporting events, plays, and other events outside normal school hours.

 The most effective teachers have a way of making students feel welcome and comfortable in their classrooms.